AdobeDocs/target-learn.en/help/dev101/1-3-intro-to-admin-setup.md

 ---
 title: How to Administer Target
-description: This video shows Adobe Target administrators how to set up account preferences, create properties, and create hosts and environments.
+description: Learn how to set up account preferences, create properties, and create hosts and environments.
 Learn how to explain Target UI implementation configuration settings.
 role: Admin, Developer, Architect
 level: Intermediate
 topic: Personalization, Administration